jatcwang/difflicious/docs/docs/docs/BasicDiffers.md

 import difflicious.implicits.*
 ```

-# Value Differs
+# Value Differs / `Differ.useEquals`

-For basic types like `Int`, `Double` and `String` we typically can compare them directly e.g. using `equals` method.
+For basic types like `Int`, `Double` and `String` we typically can compare them directly, for example by using the
+`equals` method.

-If you have a simple type where you don't need any advanced diffing, then you can use `Differ.useEquals` to make a
+If you have a type where you don't want any advanced diffing, then you can use `Differ.useEquals` to make a
-Differ instance for it.
+`Differ` instance for it.

 ```scala mdoc:silent
 case class MyInt(i: Int)